Create a BYOVPC Cluster on Azure

 • You control your security resources and policies, including subnets, user-assigned identities, IAM roles and assignments, security groups, storage accounts, and key vaults.

-The Redpanda repository contains the code that deploys the resources you must create for a customer-managed Azure cluster.
-You create these resources in advance and provide them to Redpanda during cluster creation.
-The code is provided in Terraform.
-There may be resources in the repository that already exist in your environment that you don’t want to create (for example, the VNet).
-Variables are provided for this purpose.
+The Redpanda Cloud Examples repository contains Terraform code that deploys the resources required for a BYOVPC cluster on Azure.
+You’ll need to create these resources in advance and give them to Redpanda during cluster creation.
+Variables are provided in the code so you can exclude resources that already exist in your environment, such as the VNet.

 See the code for the complete list of resources required to create and deploy Redpanda cluster.
 Customer-managed resources can be broken down into the following groups: